JuliaPOMDP/POMDPs.jl/README.md

 - `dimensions(s::AbstractSpace)` returns the number (integer) of dimensions in a space
 - `lowerbound(s::AbstractSpace, i::Int)` returns the lower bound of dimension `i`
 - `upperbound(s::AbstractSpace, i::Int)` returns the upper bound of dimension `i`
-- `rand(rng::AbstractRNG, state::Any, d::AbstractSpace)` fill with random sample from space and return the sample
+- `rand(rng::AbstractRNG, d::AbstractSpace, sample::Any)` fill with random sample from space and return the sample
 - `value(policy::Policy, belief::Belief)` returns the utility value from policy p given the belief
 - `value(policy::Policy, state::State)` returns the utility value from policy p given the state
 - `convert_belief(updater::BeliefUpdater, b::Belief)` returns a belief that can be updated using `updater` that has a similar distribution to `b` (this conversion may be lossy)